tkmagesh/Cisco-Go-Feb-2024/readme.md

 - The application exits when a panic occurs (by default) with status code (2)
 - Use "panic()" to programmatically create a panic
 - Use "recover()" to know if any panic occurred

+## Pointers
+- an address of data in the memory
+- typed